 Also Read: Word Of Mouth - Penang Locals Tips

 Entopia Butterfly Farm is a natural learning center that would totally fit into your itinerary with your family, as you will be get to explore and learn about butterflies and their habitat.
 Everyone can enjoy a visit to this farm which is divided into two main areas, The Natureland and The Cocoon.
 The Natureland is the largest butterfly park in Malaysia, with 15,000 free-flying butterflies at any time while The Cocoon is a center of exploration for visitors to get involved in enjoyable learning activities.
 Don't miss out the chance to visit the Entopia Butterfly Farm with your family and friends!

-Your trip is never complete if you don't bring back some souvenirs as memories of the wonderful time you have spent in Penang!
-You can find some affordable and locally hand-made goods like bags, cheap decorations, accessories of Penang, and even bargain to get these goods at a lower price.
+Your trip is never complete if you don't bring back some souvenirs as memories of the wonderful time you spent in Penang!
+You can find some affordable and locally hand-made goods like bags, cheap decorations, accessories from Penang, and even bargain to get these goods at a lower price.
 After buying some souvenirs, you can also spend some time snacking at the food stalls to enjoy some Thai-Malay cuisine.
-Be sure not to miss this night market which should definitely be included as in your list of some of the best things that you could in Penang!
+Be sure not to miss this night market which should definitely be included in your list of some of the best things that you could do in Penang!

-Make sure you have jotted down all of the above 12 best things to do in Penang!
+Make sure you have jotted down all the 12 best things to do in Penang!
 Don't forget to download the HalalTrip App for more information on Halal food, Qibla Direction, Duas, and many more, here.